shagu/pfUI-darkmod/README.md

 # pfUI \[darkmod\]

-The pfUI-darkmod is a pfUI modification and an example on how to modify pfUI without touching the addon-core itself.
-It automatically adjusts all frame positions and draws a gradient backdrop at the bottom of the screen.
-This can be used as a template/instructions to your own modifications.
+The pfUI-darkmod is a pfUI modification that statically configures pfUI without touching its code.
+It's meant as an example for developers who want to ship their own clean pfUI modifications without the need of branching the pfUI addon itself.
+This example automatically force-adjusts all frame positions, ships a profile and draws a gradient backdrop at the bottom of the screen.

+If you're not a developer but like the darkmod as is, feel free to use it.
+But be aware that by using it, you agree to either not change any further positions/settings or doing so by modifiying this addons code.

 ## Screenshots